-Should low pedal heights be encountered, it is recommended that numerous forward and reserve stops
+Should low pedal heights be encountered, it is recommended that numerous forward and reverse stops be performed with a firm pedal effort until a satisfactory brake pedal height results.

 MAINTENANCE AND ADJUSTMENTS

 PRESSURE BLEEDING

 NOTE: Place a suitable protective cover in the luggage compartment and over exterior portion of front fender panel to prevent possible damage by brake fluid and bleeder equipment.